Optimal List Recoloring of Subcubic Graphs and Complete Multipartite Graphs: Complete multipartite graphs

 \begin{lemma}~ The graph $G$ has an almost-perfect matching. \end{lemma} \begin{proof} Let $M$ be a maximum matching of $G$.
 Observe that for every $i$, $M$ contains an edge $u_iv_i$ without endpoints in $I_i$ (otherwise, $|I_i| \ge |V(G) \setminus I_i|$).
 Suppose that there are two vertices $u,v$ that are not incident to edges of $M$.
 By maximality of $M$, $u,v$ cannot be adjacent, so they lie in some $I_i$.
 But then, we can replace $u_iv_i$ by $uu_i$ and $vv_i$ in $M$.
 Hence, for every pair of vertices, at least one of them is the endpoint of an edge of $M$.
 So $M$ is an almost perfect matching. \end{proof}

-To prove Theorem~\ref{thm:rpartite}, we will first bound by $\frac 23 n(G)$ the total number of colors in $\alpha(G)$ (and thus in $\beta(G)$ by Lemma~\ref{lem:aeqb}).
+To prove Theorem~\ref{thm:rpartite}, we will first bound by $\frac 23 n(G)$ the total number of distinct colors in $\alpha(G)$ (and thus in $\beta(G)$ by Lemma~\ref{lem:aeqb}).
 Then, we use this bound to show that every vertex of $I_3$ has a free color.
 These free colors allow us to obtain colorings that agree on $I_3$ and its neighborhood in the color-shift digraph in a few steps, which brings a contradiction.

-If every color appears at least twice in $\alpha(G)$, then we would have our desired bound on the number of colors in $\alpha(G)$ (and even better).
+If every color appears at least twice on $G$ in $\alpha$, then we would have our desired bound on the number of colors in $\alpha(G)$ (and even better).
 This actually may not be true, but we will control the number of colors appearing only once in a coloring.
-Let $A := \{ w \in V, \ |\alpha^{-1}(\alpha(w))| = 1 \}$ and $B := \{ w \in V, \ |\beta^{-1}(\beta(w))| = 1 \}$ be the sets of vertices whose color appears only once in $\alpha$ and $\beta$ respectively.
-Our first objective is to prove that every vertex in $A\cup B$ has an unique \emph{cousin}, that is another vertex in $A \cup B$ having its unique color in the other coloring.
-We start by proving that every color appearing once in a coloring also appears once in the other coloring:
+Let $A := \{ w \in V(G), \ |\alpha^{-1}(\alpha(w))| = 1 \}$ and $B := \{ w \in V(G), \ |\beta^{-1}(\beta(w))| = 1 \}$ be the sets of vertices whose color appears only once in $\alpha$ and $\beta$ respectively.
+Our first objective is to prove that every vertex in $A\cup B$ has a unique \emph{cousin}, that is another vertex in $A \cup B$ having its unique color in the other coloring.
+We start by proving that a color appears only once for $\alpha$ if and only if it also appears only once for $\beta$: